CALM Essay Contest

 - Influence of technology and biotechnology on food production, such as precision agriculture, drones and GMOs (genetically modified organisms)

-- The small number of students entering agriculture as a career versus the number of job openings
+- The small number of students entering agriculture and food as a career versus the number of job openings

-The contest is open to Ontario students who are Canadian citizens in Grades 7 through 12 during the 2018-2019 school year.
+The contest is open to Ontario students in Grades 7 through 12 during the 2019-2020 school year.
 Contestants are limited to only one written OR video essay entry.

 Junior Division (Grade 7 & 8)

 Group and individual submissions will be accepted.
 Multiple prizes will not be awarded for group entries.

 Contestants must compose an original written or video essay.
 Interviews with industry professionals are acceptable research.
 Please state your sources wherever possible.